 For reasons that remain personal, I decided not to pursue engineering and decided to take up a graduation in one of the science subjects.
 I did my under-graduation in Biochemistry.
 During my final year of under-grad – when we were submitting our final project reports – I had an opportunity to volunteer for the Tiger Census program at KMTR Tiger Reserve, Tirunelveli Dist, TN.
 That’s where my current desire was born – to be an environmental conservationist.
-I started this journey with a Master’s in Ecology and Environmental Sciences with a desire to get into wildlife conservation.
+I started this journey with a Master’s in Ecology and Environmental Sciences from Pondicherry University with a desire to get into wildlife conservation.

 What made you choose such an offbeat, unconventional and uncommon career?

 But now I am a glaciologist, and a scientist of-course, by profession.
 We study the dynamics of glaciers, their characteristics and their evolution as a part of our work.
 While we have field-glaciologists who physically measure, assess and observe changes; I specialize with remote sensing based glaciology where we study changes to the cryosphere with the help of satellite products.

 It was a newspaper article that appeared in ‘The Hindu’ in around May 2014, that ignited my interest and curiosity to work on glaciers in the Himalayas.
 I got selected for a PhD program at IIT Guwahati, which unfortunately didn’t specialize with wildlife and ecology based research.
 That gave me an opportunity to delve deeper into the newly-developed-interest of glaciology, and I decided to take it up as a part of my research.